OpenSourceOV/caviconsole/instructions.md

 ### Prerequisites

 * Follow the instructions at [OpenSourceOV/raspberry-pi-setup](https://github.com/OpenSourceOV/raspberry-pi-setup.git) to install and setup the Raspberry Pi.
 * **Ensure that you are running at least v4.4 ('Stretch') of the Raspbian operating system**.
-These instructions will not work with versions < 4.4 which have an earlier version of node that must be updated.
+These instructions will not work with versions < 4.4, which have an earlier version of node.
 * Follow the instructions at [OpenSourceOV/cavicapture](https://github.com/OpenSourceOV/cavicapture.git) to install Cavicapture v2.
 * Raspberry Pi is connected to the internet.